ivo1971/ILUStateMachine/Demo/README.md

 ### NoneStandardStateFlowInHandler
 The event registrations always define the next state when the event is handled.
 This next state can be:

-* an actual state - in which case the current state instance will be destructed and a new state instance will be instantiated;
+* An actual state - in which case the current state instance will be destructed and a new state instance will be instantiated;
-* an indication to remain in the same state (*CCreateState()*);
+* An indication to remain in the same state (*CCreateState()*);
-* an indication to set the next state to *NULL* (meaning the state machine has finished).
+* An indication to set the next state to *NULL* (meaning the state machine has finished).

 So the registered event handlers define a **normal** flow.
 Often state machines also have a special flow, for example when something goes wrong.